 Wardenburg offers a number of services to staff and faculty (for a fee).
 These services include, among others, travel vaccinations, musculoskeletal injury clinic, physical therapy, massage therapy, acupuncture, chiropractic care and orthotics.

-Community Health provides smoking cessation resources for students, staff & faculty.
+Health Promotions provides smoking cessation resources for students, staff & faculty.

 Faculty or staff employed at least half time on the Boulder campus are eligible for Rec Center membership.